 Babies can be pretty gassy.
 It’s common for them to pass gas 13-21 times each day!
-Why so gassy?
-Infants have plenty of opportunities to swallow air, like when they:
+Why so much?
+Infants have plenty of chances to swallow air, like when they:

 - Suck a pacifier

-What are signs she’s gassy?
-When extra air gets trapped in her tummy, you may notice that she:
+When air gets trapped in your baby’s belly, you may notice that she:

 - Gets fussy

 - Is bloated

 - Has a hard tummy

 Sometimes, gassy babies might seem like they’re seriously uncomfortable or in pain.
 How can you know if there’s another problem?

 "If your baby is generally happy and only fusses for a few seconds while passing gas, that’s a sign that it’s normal," says pediatrician Jennifer Shu, MD.
 "Even if they turn red and make noise, it doesn’t mean that it bothers them.
 If they’re happy in between episodes and not too distressed during them, there’s probably nothing wrong."